Test Catalog

 Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Patients who have received an allogeneic hematopoietic stem cell transplant would be expected to convert G6PD status to that of donor.
-However, if the patient's transplant was partially successful or if there is a relapse of an underlying hematologic malignancy, a mixture of donor and recipient genotype may be seen on genetic analysis.
+Patients who have received a non-leukocyte reduced blood transfusion within the preceding 6 weeks can have inaccurate genetic test results due to the presence of both donor and recipient DNA.
+For patients who have been transfused within the preceding 6 weeks, the glucose-6-phosphate dehydrogenase (G6PD) enzyme assay will also be affected, so it is not an appropriate alternative test.
+Patients who have received an allogeneic hematopoietic stem cell transplant would be expected to convert to the G6PD status of the donor; therefore, it is appropriate to perform G6PD sequencing on a whole blood sample.
+However, if the patient's transplant is not fully engrafted (chimerism is present) or if there is a relapse of an underlying hematologic malignancy, a mixture of donor and recipient genotype may be seen on genetic analysis.
 The enzyme assay can be run after transplantation; order G6PD1 / Glucose 6-Phosphate Dehydrogenase Enzyme Activity, Blood.

 Rare variants exist that could lead to false-negative or false-positive results.
 Other variants in the primer binding regions can affect the testing, and ultimately, the genotype assessment made.